wlchin/SampleExplorer/README.md

 ## Modifying searches using different inputs

-All BioRAG searches should contain at least a text query.
-Users can choose one of several search strategies:
+All BioRAG searches should contain at least a text query or a gene set query.
+Users can choose one of several search strategies, with examples illustrated below:

-- Strategy 1: Text as input only
+- Strategy 1: Text only as input

     ```python